Film Spoilers and

 Les Diaboliques (1955, Fr.) (aka Diabolique)

-The Husband Michel Wasn't Really Dead; He Had Conspired With Nicole To Cause Her Fatal Heart Attack - But Was Christina Also Not Dead?
+The Husband Michel Wasn't Really Dead; He Had Conspired With Nicole To Cause Wife Christina's Fatal Heart Attack - But Was Christina Also Not Dead?

-The film told about the character of despicable and abusive schoolmaster Michel Delassalle (Paul Meurisse), who badly mistreated his downtrodden, humiliated, frail and ailing wife/headmistress Christine (Véra Clouzot, director Georges Clouzot's real-life wife) and brassy schoolteacher-mistress Nicole Horner (Simone Signoret).
-In the story, the two females plotted to drug him and drown him in a bathtub, and then dump his body in the school's swimming pool.
-But then Michel's body went missing from the pool - was he still alive?
+In the story, the two females plotted to drug Michel and drown him in a bathtub in Nicole's apartment (closeby to the school, in an isolated village), and then dump his body in the school's swimming pool.
+But then Michel's body went missing from the pool, and there were several possible sightings - was he still alive?

 After she slumped over dead, he popped the fake eye lenses from his eyes, exited the tub, and checked Christina's arm for a pulse.
 After unlocking the apartment door, Nicole rushed into his arms for embraces and kisses.
-Their plan was to become rich by selling the "fire-trap" school.
+Their plan was to become rich by selling the "fire-trap" school that he would inherit from his deceased wife.

 However, the two conspirators were immediately arrested by retired private detective Alfred Fichet (Charles Vanel), who predicted that they would be imprisoned for 15-20 years.

 In the film's resolution the next day as the school was closing, there was another possible twist regarding the fate of Christina.
-Confused, truth-telling or lying (?) schoolboy Moinet (Yves-Marie Maurin) declared that Christina had just given him back his confiscated slingshot (which he used to break a window) that morning - "I did see her.
-I know I saw her" (translated) - the film's last line as he walked away.
+Confused, truth-telling or lying (?) schoolboy Moinet (Yves-Marie Maurin) declared that Christina had just given him back his confiscated slingshot (which he used to break a window) that morning - the film's last line as he walked away:

 The North Korean Colonel Moon Was Gustav Graves, In Disguise; Moon's Assistant Miranda Was a Duplicitous Undercover Agent